 Equinox students who prefer to reside at home while participating in the Summer Program may choose to commute.
 Lunch is provided to all Equinox commuter students.
 Commuter students and residents take the same courses and are responsible for the same assignments.
 Commuter students can be dropped off and picked up at a campus location convenient to their family; they may take a train or drive to campus themselves and go directly to class.
 Staff does not monitor commuter drop-off and pick-up.

-Note for 2015: RESIDENCE HALL AVAILABILITY Northwestern University is undergoing a major renovation project involving all of the residence halls on the Evanston campus for the next several years.
-While CTD strives to provide space for all students who wish to reside with us on campus, available rooms may be limited, and will be provided on a first come, first serve basis.
+RESIDENCE HALL AVAILABILITY: Northwestern University is undergoing a major renovation project involving all of the residence halls on the Evanston campus for the next several years.
+While CTD strives to provide space for all students who wish to reside with us on campus, available rooms may be limited, and will be provided on a first-come, first-served basis.
 Due to renovation schedules, residence halls in use may not have air conditioning.

 CTD staff members accompany Equinox residential students for most off-campus activities.
 Students may sign out of the residence hall with a buddy during two daily activity periods.
 Students must remain within the community boundaries set by CTD when signed out.

 When a student is accepted into the program, the family will receive an acceptance email detailing next steps.
-Families all receive a link to our enrolled students information page (including family handbooks, packing lists, etc.), as well as information about our online health information system.
-Families will also receive information about Opening Day, and other opportunities to connect with our staff before the start of the program.
+Application status is also reflected in MyCTD.
+Families will have access to enrolled student information, including required forms, family handbooks, packing lists, etc. in MyCTD in March.
+Families will receive information about Opening Day in the weeks just prior to the program's start date.

 Because courses are taught in English, TOEFL or IELTS scores are required of students for whom English is not the first language to assess proficiency and assist in course placement.
 Please see the International Students Page for more information.